-The Committee comprises of Mr. Nitin I Patel as the Chairman, Mr. Ishwarbhai B Patel and Ms. Kalpanaben J Pandya as the other two members.
-During the Financial Year 2019-2020, the Committee met for two times on 30th May, 2019 and 14th February, 2020 and the same was attended by all the members of the Committee.
+The Committee comprises of Mr. Nitin I Patel (up to 02nd March ,2021) and Nishant N Patel (from 17.03.2021) as the Chairman , Mr. Ishwarbhai B Patel and Ms. Kalpanaben J Pandya as the other two members.
+During the Financial year 2020-21.
+Committee met for Two times on 31st July, 2021 and 17th March, 2021 and the same was attended by all the members.

 The committee finalized a policy for the purpose of activities to be carried out for CSR and decided to explore the proper channel through which the activities can be carried out and necessary amount could be spent.
-During the year, the company is requiring to spend ₹ 10.11 Lakh towards CSR.
-However, the company could not finalize the proper NGO/Trusts/Authorities for spending CSR Amount of ₹ 10.11 Lakh for the current financial year and ₹ 5.43 Lakh for the last year.
+During the year, the company is no requiring to spend any amount towards CSR.
+However, during the year company could not finalize the proper NGO/Trusts/Authorities for spending CSR Amount of Rs.
+8.99 Lakh for the current financial year and Rs.3.53 Lakh for the last year.

-The Annual Report on our CSR Activities is appended as Annexure -IV to the Board Report.
+The Annual Report on our CSR Activities is appended as Annexure -III to the Board Report.